 This often occurs when your dog feels challenged at home.
 For example, a new baby in the house can take attention away from your dog, triggering aberrant behavior.
 To re-establish his place in the household, he may urinate on toys, grocery bags, or anything else that enters the house.
 A new pet can also elicit a similar reaction and your dog wants to make sure this new family member knows who is boss.

 Your dog also may occasionally pee unexpectedly when he gets excited.
 This almost always occurs when someone – either you, a family member or a visitor – arrives at your home.
-Your dog is so happy and excited to see this person that he is completely unaware of his behavior; it is a physiological reaction.
-For this reason, standard punishment does not work.
+Your dog is so happy and excited to see this person that he is completely unaware of his behavior.

-The best solution to handle excitement peeing is to ignore your dog when someone arrives.
-Do not make coming home an event.
-Wait a few minutes before acknowledging your dog, and always wait until he calms down.
+The best solution to handle excitement peeing is to keep greeting low-key and avoid eye contact.
+If your dog is excited, wait a few minutes for the dog to calm down before acknowledging him.
 This should help curb his unabashed enthusiasm and involuntary peeing.
+Again, punishment is not an effective method.